mvolkmann/blog/src/tailwind.md

-It is only necessary to rebuild the Tailwind-generated CSS when Tailwind directives have been modified or when the build process is configured to purge unused CSS rules and the Tailwind CSS classe being used have changed.
+It is only necessary to rebuild the Tailwind-generated CSS when Tailwind directives have been modified or when the build process is configured to purge unused CSS rules and the Tailwind CSS classes being used have changed.
 Avoiding rebuilds speeds development.

 For details on configuring various build tools to support Tailwind, see